Internal Audit

 The Internal Audit team performs a different function to that of the University’s external auditors.

 UQ is audited externally by the Queensland Audit Office.
-The purpose of the External Audit is to report to the Queensland Parliament on the accuracy of the University’s annual financial statements.
+The purpose of the External Audit is to report to the Queensland Parliament on the fair representation of the University’s annual financial statements.
+Internal Audit liaises regularly with the external auditors to coordinate work and minimise duplication of effort.

 Services

-Our current strategy
+Our current focus areas

-- Providing assurance regarding key enterprise change initiatives
+- Key enterprise change initiatives

 Who gets audited?